linstow89/Linstow89/README.md

 ## A bit about me

-- 🛠 Director of Customer Support (EMEA) for nearly seven years — led a team of 28 across London & Bucharest
-- 📐 Obsessed with design systems, Figma, and making things feel *just right*
 - 📸 Photographer in my spare time
 - 🐾 Kept sane by Bramble the dog
 - 🇬🇧 Based in London